nikwl/impeek/README.md

 # impeek

-A command line function to visualize images in large directories using a regular expression.
+Script to quickly 'peek' at images on disk.

 ## Installation